Best design review software in 2026 (for teams that ship faster)

 Types of design review software

 Not all design review tools solve the same problem.
-Understand your primary use case first:
+Before comparing features, identify what you are primarily reviewing.

 1. Website review tools

-For reviewing live websites during development, QA, and pre-launch.
+For reviewing live websites during development, QA, and pre-launch stages.
+Reviewers are typically internal team members, clients, or project stakeholders.

 Best tools: Huddlekit, BugHerd, Marker.io